 Objective and Next Steps

 This report is published in response to a request by the GNSO Council for a report and analysis on a survey about possible technical requirements of a future WHOIS Service.
-The objective for the Working Group is to develop a set of proposed recommendations around the measurement of support of proposed technical requirements.
+The objective for the Working Group is to develop a set of proposed recommendations around the measurement of support on proposed technical requirements.

 Background on WHOIS Technical Requirements